Apr 11, 2017 |

 The centerpiece of a new exhibition of photography and writings by Robert Lax at the Regina A. Quick Center for the Arts is a full-length painting of the poet and photographer by American artist Harry Jackson (1924-2011).

-The portrait was painted in 1962 by Jackson and is on loan to the Quick Center for two years.
+The portrait was painted in 1962 by Jackson and is on loan to the Quick Center from the Harry Jackson Institute for two years.
 The arts center was able to bring the painting from the artist’s studio in Wyoming to the St. Bonaventure University campus thanks to gift from Lax family members Jack and Marcia Kelly.